minvws/nl-covid19-notification-app-iccportal/README.md

-# Covid19 NotificationApp GGD Portal
+# COVID-19 Notification App GGD Portal
 This repository contains the front-end portal for GGD workers to validate InfectionConfirmationId's ('GGD-Keys') from CoronaMelder users within the Workflow API backend.

 ## Introduction

-This repository contains the frontend code for the Proof of Concept for the Dutch exposure notification app GGD portal, technically called `ICC Portal`.
-We provide this code in an early stage so that everyone can follow along as we develop the app, and to solicit feedback.
-Note that due to the early stage in which we are sharing this code, significant portions of the code might still change.
-We might add or remove features and code as needed, based on validation and user tests that are conducted partially in parallel to the development.
+This repository contains the frontend code of the Dutch COVID-19 Notification App GGD portal, technically called `ICC Portal`.

 * The backend repository with Workflow API can be found here https://github.com/minvws/nl-covid19-notification-app-backend.
 * The iOS app can be found here: https://github.com/minvws/nl-covid19-notification-app-ios